openpnp/openpnp/User-Manual.md

 The columns shown in the Alignment Fiducials/Placements table are:
 - **Enabled**: The enabled state of the fiducial/placement.
 Only enabled fiducials will be checked during an automated fiducial check.
 - **ID**: The identifier of the fiducial/placement.
 This must be unique for each entry.
-For pseudo-fiducials/pseudo-placements, the identifier is automatically generated using the board/subpanel Id as a prefix to the actual fiducial/placements Id.
+For pseudo-fiducials/pseudo-placements, the identifier is automatically generated and is a path to the actual fiducial or placement.
+They have the form subPanelId⇒...⇒subPanelId⇒boardId⇒placementId.
 - **Part**: The part for this fiducial/placement.
 For pseudo-fiducials/pseudo-placements, the part is copied from the board definition.
 - **Side**: The side of the panel on which this fiducial is located.
 For pseudo-fiducials/pseudo-placements, the side is determined by the board definition and how the board sides are oriented with respect to the panel.
 - **X, Y, Rot.**: The coordinates of the fiducial as measured in the panels coordinate system.
-For pseudo-fiducials/pseudo-placements, the coordinates are determined by the board definition and how the board is oriented with respect to the panel.
+For pseudo-fiducials/pseudo-placements, the coordinates are automatically computed from the board definition and how the board is oriented with respect to the panel.

 A dedicated panel fiducial can be manually added to the panel by clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-add.svg" width="16" height="16"> button just above the list and editing the fields in the table appropriately.
 Pseudo-fiducials or pseudo-placements can be added to the panel by clicking the
 <img src="https://user-images.githubusercontent.com/50550971/219879316-44c500da-afe8-49b4-9f9e-f9478e61a8f1.svg" width="16" height="16"> button and following the instructions in the dialog box.
 Fiducials can be removed by selecting one or more in the list and clicking the <img src="https://rawgit.com/openpnp/openpnp/develop/src/main/resources/icons/general-remove.svg" width="16" height="16"> button.